Brett-Tanner/Journal/2023/Oct_23.md

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

-- [] Missing translation for extra cost in add slot
-- [] Add the new school and its event
-- [] Add the .avifs for all time slots because I forgot to add the form field to the event slot partial
-- [] Add the missing form field
-- [] Add an exception for the new 3 course

-  - [] in invoice#calc_cost
-  - [] in the JS

-- [] Add create staff button on the school/area management page

-- Images

-  - [x] Figure out how to create .avif versions of our images through Sharp
-  - Find a way to show .avif images to everyone not on Edge, and .jpg to Edge users
-    - [x] In CSS
-    - [x] Allow attaching .avifs to Time Slots/Events
-    - [x] Use them in views

 - Future Plans

   - See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)